bradcarthew1/EEE4114F_DTMFDecoder/README.md

 This project was chosen as a way for us to further our understanding of filter design in the field of digital signals processing.
 Furthermore, this project exposes us to the various other real-world applications for filter design, outside what we have already done for the labs throughout the course.

+We looked at a range of popular software tools used in the digital signals processing field and concluded that MATLAB would be best suited for the implementation of our project.
+The version of MATLAB used was 9.10.0,1577079.

 Authors: Bradley Carthew, Joshua Wuth